maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_INVEST
-Ever used mobile to make an investment.
+Ever used mobile to make an investment: counts respondents who have ever made a investment using mobile money.

 Levels: